JungVictor/jungvictor.github.io/doc/creating-from-scratch.md

 In order to build a MDD, you have different options : either build it by manually adding nodes and arcs to the MDD, or use the :factory:MDDBuilder factory.
 In this section, I will show how to add nodes and arcs manually in order to build a universal MDD.

-{% hint style="info" %}
-The :factory:MDDBuilder provides a variety of methods to build a MDD from a constraint definition.
+?> The :factory:MDDBuilder provides a variety of methods to build a MDD from a constraint definition.
 To know more about it, check the MDDBuilder page !
-{% endhint %}

 ### Create a universal MDD of size 10